neurobagel/documentation/docs/user_guide/production_deployment.md

 git clone https://github.com/neurobagel/recipes.git recipes
 ```

-Change `my-new-deployment` to a directory name you will recognize in the future.
+!!! tip "Consider changing `recipes` to a name you will recognize in the future"

 Then navigate into this directory for the remaining steps.

 ```bash